awsdocs/aws-batch-user-guide/doc_source/create-batch-ami.md

    For more information, see [Connecting to Your Linux Instance Using SSH](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html) in the *Amazon EC2 User Guide for Linux Instances*\.

-1. If you started the Amazon ECS container agent on your instance, you must stop it and remove the persistent data checkpoint file before creating your AMI; otherwise, the agent will not start on instances that are launched from your AMI\.
+1. If you started the Amazon ECS container agent on your instance, you must stop it and remove any persistent data checkpoint files before creating your AMI; otherwise, the agent will not start on instances that are launched from your AMI\.

    1. Stop the Amazon ECS container agent\.
       + Amazon ECS\-optimized Amazon Linux 2 AMI: